Just four miles from Wells-next-the-Sea, Little Walsingham is on the banks of the River Stiffkey

 Walsingham is also home to the Wells & Walsingham Light Railway, said to be the longest 10-and-a-quarter inch narrow-gauge steam railway in the world.

 In less than 20 minutes the Coastliner bus will take you to the beautiful town of Wells-next-the-Sea, where at low tide, the sandy beach goes on for miles, and the many colourful beach huts backing on to the pine woods are a delight to see.
 From here you can walk to the Holkham Estate with its impressive stately home, deer park and award-winning expanse of wonderful sandy beach.

-Ivy Cottage in Little Walsingham is in the heart of the village and only a short walk from the shops, pubs and cafés.
-Ivy Cottage has a private, west-facing courtyard garden for the warmer months and has wood burners throughout the living areas for the chillier times, making it a great place to stay to enjoy this fascinating part of North Norfolk at any time of year.
+Ivy Cottage is in Little Walsingham and in the heart of the village, only a short walk from the shops, pubs and cafés.
+The cottage has a private outdoor area for the warmer months and wood burners for the chillier seasons, making it a great place to stay to enjoy this fascinating part of North Norfolk at any time of year.

 Visit North Norfolk in Style

 Luxury self-catering holiday cottages

 Norfolk has a way of making you feel as though time has slowed down, and you will find it easy to leave the pressures of everyday life behind you.